slsu0424/slsu0424.github.io/_posts/2023-10-12-switchover-disruptions-the-true-cost-of-a-medical-scribe.md

 ## Conclusion

 This article provided useful insights and recommendations to overcome the challenges of AI adoption in healthcare.
 The challenges were no different a decade ago with EHR adoption, and it was very interesting to understand the power dynamics that made adoption difficult.
-These next-gen AI technologies have seen a bit more acceptance by the healthcare community, and if it can align with the way hospitals and physicians already do business, adoption could really take off.
+While there are no clear answers yet, these next-gen AI technologies have seen a bit more acceptance by the healthcare community.
 However, I think it remains to be seen how sophisticated AI use cases should be, with a medical scribe feeling like a safe bet.